Courses Offered by Theatre and Dance

 • DAN 364 Applied Kinesiology for the Dancer

-The specific study of dance techniques through the principles of motion, muscle action and joint mechanics.
+The specific study of dance techniques through an anatomical and biomechanical lens.

 Credit hoursLecture contact hoursLab contact hoursTypically offered